lewisacidic/simple-cite/README.md

 ### Citation Styles

 The CSL style may be specified using either the XML-based Citation Style Language, or a derived JSON representation.
-These may be found for a great many journals in the [official CSL style repository](https://github.com/citation-style-language/styles), or obtained as a JavaScript package hosted on NPM under the scope `@citation/style-*`.
+These may be found for a great many journals in the [official CSL style repository](https://github.com/citation-style-language/styles), or obtained as a JavaScript package hosted on NPM under the scope `style-*`.

 ### Citation Locales

-The CSL locale may be specified in the same way, and obtained from the [official CSL locale repository](https://github.com/citation-style-language/locales), or obtained from NPM under the scope `@citation/locale-*`.
+The CSL locale may be specified in the same way, and obtained from the [official CSL locale repository](https://github.com/citation-style-language/locales), or obtained from NPM under the scope `locale-*`.